 If your app has the retention curve shown above, you immediately want to figure out what you can do to boost your retention.

-The problem is that from just looking at acquisition cohorts, you don’t have any information about how you can improve the user experience to retain your users.
+Acquisition cohorts alone don’t give any information about how you can improve the user experience to retain your users.
 You can’t isolate specific behaviors or user properties.

-Acquisition cohorts are great for showing you trends and telling you when people are churning, but to understand why they are leaving you need to turn to another type of cohorts: behavioral cohorts.
+Acquisition cohorts are great for showing you trends and telling you when people are churning, but to understand why they are leaving, you need to turn to another type of cohort: behavioral cohorts.

-From the moment that users sign up with your app, they make hundreds of decisions and exhibit countless little behaviors that all lead towards their decision to stay or go.
+From the moment users sign up with your product, they make hundreds of decisions and exhibit countless little behaviors that lead to their decision to stay or go.
 By segmenting your users based on these behaviors, you can obtain information about what features in your product drive growth.

 Finding the right cohorts

-For your music app, you can create different user cohorts from the following actions: playing a song, searching for an artist, or creating a playlist.
+For your music app, you can create different user cohorts from actions like playing a song, searching for an artist, or creating a playlist.

-Say you wanted to see the retention for users that favorited songs in the app.
-With behavioral cohorts you can look at retention for new users who favorited 3 or more songs:
+Say you wanted to see the retention of users that favorited songs in the app.
+You can use behavioral cohorts to look at retention for new users who favorited three or more songs:

-While 50% of all users churn within one day of using the app, only ~15% of users who favorite 3 or more songs churn out after day 1.
-There could be something about favoriting songs that keeps people around.
+While almost 40% of all users (blue) churn within one day of using the app, only about 15% of users who favorite three or more songs (green) drop off after day one.

-Users who didn’t favorite 3 or more songs have worse retention than most, with 55% of these users churning out after that first day.
+Users who did not favorite a song at all (purple) have worse retention than most—more than 75% of these users churn after the first day.

-From even this simple analysis you can see that getting people to favorite songs early in their experience allows them to encounter the core value of the app, meaning that they are more likely to continue as users.
+From this simple visualization, you can see that getting people to favorite songs early in their experience allows them to discover the app’s core value, meaning that they are more likely to continue as users.
 Now that you have this data, you can put it into action by emphasizing the favorite songs feature during onboarding.
 That will lead to more users favoriting songs early in their customer journeys and ultimately to better retention rates.

-You can use any action that can be performed in your app to create behavioral cohorts.
-This means that you can correlate any number of different user actions with retention rates.
+You can create behavioral cohorts based on any action that can be performed in your product.
+This means that you can correlate any number of different user actions with user retention rates.

-For example, your music app has a cool feature that lets people join communities based on their favorite genres.
+For example, your music app has a feature that lets people join communities based on their favorite genres.
 You can extract that data set to see if that helps improve retention or if it is a functionality that makes no difference to their lifetime value.

 As users get involved with other people and find more music to play, they start to enjoy the app more and continue using it.
-You would probably hypothesize this in your retention process, but now you have data to back up your hypothesis in black and white (well, burgundy and mint green).
+You would probably hypothesize this in your retention process, but now you have data to back up your hypothesis.

 Finding the right combinations